OpenGMK/OpenGMK/README.md

 in future releases.
 See runtime errors section below on how to work around this.

-Also please keep in mind that we’re all volunteers making this passion project because we love fangames and want to contribute to the community

 ## Building GM8Emulator / GM8Decompiler

 This project is written in the Rust programming language.
 Download the toolchain manager directly from https://rustup.rs/ or a package manager of your choice.